As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 This process, along with a few other tricks, will help you get your shower water usage down to 1-2 gallons of water.

 - Keep long hair clean.
 In subtropical or tropical climates, avoid washing your hair as often as your body.
 You might be sticky with sweat and sunscreen every night, but if you can keep your locks clean, it’ll save a ton of water.
 I keep my hair tucked in a UPF bandana (followed by a hat) most days.
 The bandana will keep hair out of the elements, and the cooling material wicks sweat.
-In the heat of summer in the southeast, I can usually go four days without washing my hair.
+In the summer heat in the southeast, I can usually go for 4-5 days without washing my hair.

 - Change up your routine to use fewer products.
-Investing in a leave-in conditioner or combined shampoo conditioner for hair is something on my to-do list.
-The water required to wash and rinse hair twice leads to a lot of extra water usage.
-I recommend trying different options before living aboard to find a regime that works for you.
+Investing in a leave-in conditioner or combined shampoo conditioner for your hair will save water.
+The water required to wash and rinse hair twice leads to extra water usage.
+We recommend trying different options before living aboard to find a regime that works for you.

-Showering gets a wrap as one of the largest water uses on a boat.
+Showering gets a bad wrap as one of the largest uses of water on a boat.
 Yet, washing dishes can be just as heavy on water usage when you’re not prepared.

-Here are five tips to make sure cleaning the dishes doesn’t drain your water tanks.
+Here are five tips to ensure cleaning the dishes doesn’t drain your water tanks.

 - Get a collapsible tub to put in the sink.
 Use this when washing dishes to soak and scrub your dishes.
-When we are off the dock, this collapsible tub is always in the sink.
+When we’re off the dock, this collapsible tub is always in the sink.

 - Start with relatively clean dishes.
 This habit will evolve naturally as you do dishes on a boat.
 You’ll start scraping out pots, wiping leftovers from bowls, and occasionally licking a plate clean.
 The cleaner the dishes are when you start washing, the less water you will use.